Morobe Province

-Morobe Province is a province on the northern coast of Papua New Guinea.
+Morobe is a province on the northern coast of Papua New Guinea.
 The provincial capital and largest city is Lae.
 The province covers 33,705 km2, with a population of 674,810 (2011 census), and since the division of Southern Highlands Province in May 2012 it is the most populous province.
 It includes the Huon Peninsula, the Markham River, and delta, and coastal territories along the Huon Gulf.
 The province has nine administrative districts.
 At least 101 languages are spoken, including Kâte and Yabem language.
 English and Tok Pisin are common languages in the urban areas, and in some areas pidgin forms of German are mixed with the native language.

 History

 Nomenclature

 The Morobe Province takes its name from former German administration center of Morobe southeast of the Lae.
 Under German administration, Morobe (meaning post) was named Adolfhafen for the German Deutsch Neuguinea-Kompagnie's Adolf von Hansemann and German word hafen (heɪfən) meaning port) and was an outpost of the Deutsch Neuguinea-Kompagnie era.
 It was located close to the border of British New Guinea.